PowerShell/PowerShell/.github/ISSUE_TEMPLATE/Support_Question.md

 ## Community Resources

+[Slack](https://j.mp/psslack) and [Discord](https://j.mp/psdiscord) Community Chat - Interactive chat with other PowerShell enthusiasts.
+Both Slack and Discord are bridged via a bot and can seamlessly talk to each other.
-[Slack Community Chat](https://powershell.slack.com) - Interactive chat with other PowerShell enthusiasts [PowerShell.org Forum](https://powershell.org/forums/) - Search or post new general PowerShell usage questions
+[PowerShell.org Forum](https://powershell.org/forums/) - Search or post new general PowerShell usage questions